Your pathology report for herpes esophagitis

 by Jason Wasserman MD PhD FRCPC

-Herpes esophagitis is a medical condition caused by infection of the esophagus by herpes simplex virus (HSV).
-The infection leads to inflammation which damages tissue on the inside of the esophagus.
+Herpes esophagitis is an infection of the esophagus (the tube connecting your mouth to your stomach) caused by the herpes simplex virus (HSV).
+The infection causes inflammation and damages the lining of the esophagus, making it difficult and painful to swallow.

 herpes simplex esophagitis